ronschaeffer/ha_mqtt_publisher/README.md

 )
 ```

-See also: examples/bundle_only_verification.py
+See also: `examples/bundle_only_verification.py`

 ## Development

-- Install dev dependencies: pip install -e .[dev]
+- Install dev dependencies: `pip install -e .[dev]`
-- Lint and format: ruff check . && ruff format .
+- Lint and format: `ruff check . && ruff format .`

 ## Troubleshooting

-- Connection refused with TLS/non-TLS port mismatch: ensure tls settings align with broker_port (1883 non-TLS, 8883 TLS).
+- Connection refused with TLS/non-TLS port mismatch: ensure TLS settings align with `broker_port` (1883 non-TLS, 8883 TLS).
-- Discovery not appearing: verify discovery_prefix and that MQTT messages are retained on config topics.
+- Discovery not appearing: verify `discovery_prefix` and that MQTT messages are retained on config topics.

 ## License